alevani/ant_war_simulation/REPORT.md

 	var type // Nest, food, ...
   var label[^{
     colony : '',
-    magnitude : int // Every time an ant of the colony walks on a pixel with its same chemical labeel, increase magnitude by a pre-defined offset.
+    magnitude : int // Every time an ant of the colony walks on a pixel with its same chemical label, increase magnitude by a pre-defined offset.
   }] // Chemical left by ant, if exists.
 	...
 }